natforsdick/natforsdick.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-### Ko wai au?
+## Ko wai au?
 Who am I?

 Ko Ngāti Pākehā te iwi, ko Rangiora whenua tupu, ko Natalie Forsdick ahau.

-I'm a New Zealander hailing from Rangiora.
+I'm a New Zealander, originally from Rangiora.
 I completed my PhD at the University of Otago in 2020.

 I am now a Postdoctoral Research Fellow at [Manaaki Whenua -- Landcare Research](https://www.landcareresearch.co.nz/) in Tāmaki Makaurau (Auckland), Aotearoa New Zealand.
 My research is part of the [Genomics Aotearoa](https://www.genomics-aotearoa.org.nz/) High Quality Genomes project.
 Through this project, I am currently focussed on sequencing and assembling high quality genomes for a range of endemic taxa.
 The purpose of this research is to understand the evolutionary history and genomic characteristics of endemic species, often through a conservation genomics lens.
 I have the pleasure of working with smart and kind people across a wide variety of organisations and communities.